stryker-mutator/stryker-net/docs/configuration.md

 If you're not using the official Stryker Dashboard you can set a custom dashboard url.
 This can be used during Stryker development to not pollute the production dashboard or if you self-host a custom dashboard that adheres to the Stryker Dashboard API.

+### `msbuild-path` <`path`>

+Default: `null`
+Command line: `--msbuild-path "c://MsBuild/MsBuild.exe"`
+Config file: `N/A`

+By default stryker tries to autodiscover msbuild on your system.
+If stryker fails to discover msbuild you may supply the path to msbuild manually with this option.